 Designated Support L R S w Description Color Choices Х Х Х Х The text color and screen background color may be adjusted to meet the student's needs.
-Disable Universal Features Х Х Х Х This feature allows disabling of any universal feature that might interfere with student performance or be distracting to the student.
 Masking Х Х Х Х This feature allows blocking off answer choices.
-Print Size/Zoom Х Х Х Х Print size/zoom for the entire test must be pre-set in the PNP before testing begins.
-Streamline Mode X X X X Streamline mode displays test content vertically for enhanced accessibility.
+Mouse Pointer Х Х Х Х This feature enables the mouse pointer to be enlarged or to be in a different color.
+Print Size/Zoom Х Х х Х This feature allows the TA to pre-set the zoom level for a student prior to the student beginning the test.
+The zoom level can still be adjusted during the test by the student.
+Streamline Mode X Х Х Х Streamline mode displays test content vertically for enhanced accessibility.
 It provides the assessment in an alternate, simplified format in which the items are displayed below the stimuli on the test interface.
-Two-column scrolling, or tables used for layouts are not present in streamline mode.
+Two-column scrolling or tables used for layouts are not present in streamline mode.
 The student should be familiar with this format before it is entered into the student's Alt ELPA Personal Needs Profile (PNP).